santhosh268/Text_to_Speech/README.md

 # Text_to_Speech
-Whatever we type the text is converted into sppech
+Whatever we type the text is converted into speech
+I have used pyttsx3 libaray to convert text to audio/speech